atelierdechile/pan-coffee/README.md

-# pancito
+# pancito-cafecito
-referencias de panaderías
+referencias de panaderías, cafeterías, café de especialidad